 Caltrans considered a future multi-asset project (EA0Q130K), another Caltrans project, as part of its cumulative analysis.
-The purpose of the multi-asset project would be to restore the roadway to a condition that would require only minimal maintenance expenditures, and to upgrade existing traffic system infrastructure.
-The multi-asset project would take place along SR 1 between Wavecrest Road and 0.1 mile south of Marine Boulevard, in San Mateo County and overlapping a portion of the project limits.
+The purpose of the multi-asset project would be to repave sections of SR 1 north of Half Moon Bay and to upgrade existing traffic infrastructure.
+Upgrades and installation of new communication devices, such as Closed Circuit Television (CCTV) cameras, VMS and Traffic Monitoring Stations (TMS) are also being considered as part of this project.
+The multi-asset project limits would run from Wavecrest Road to 0.1 mile south of Marine Boulevard or postmile 27.5 to 34.8, in San Mateo County.
+The multi-asset project would overlap a portion of this project's limits.